2020–2025: When Everything Crumbles (and You Build It Back)

 🔤 Font:

-Lost by Federico Parra Barrios (205TF) — An industrial yet warm sans inspired by Berlin's embossed metal plaques, built to handle famously long German words.
+Lost by Federico Parra Barrios (205TF): An industrial yet warm sans rooted in Berlin’s embossed metal plaques—built to handle famously long German words.
 The tighter it gets, the more expression it reveals.

 💬 Quote: